 Phonics and Early Reading at Whitehall Primary

 At Whitehall we are driven to ensure that all our children develop as confident fluent readers.
 We place a huge emphasis in our curriculum on children being taught high quality phonics as the stepping stone into the world of reading.
-We teach phonics using Letters and Sounds as the basis for the planning of our high quality systematic phonics programme.
-Where children fall behind in their phonic or reading acquisition they receive targeted support to rapidly close the gap.

 At Whitehall we believe the most important skill for each child to leave primary school with is the ability to read independently and effectively for meaning.
 We, therefore, provide a curriculum which offers a structured approach to the teaching of reading through discreet reading lessons and embedding this work within our broad and rich curriculum.

 In order for all our children to become successful confident readers, we would like to take this opportunity to remind all parents of the importance of ensuring that their child has their book bag, reading diary and book in school each day.
 Your child’s reading diary forms a vital link between school and home and enables teachers to let you know how your child is progressing with their reading.
 The diary also enables parents and carers to communicate with school and let us know that you have heard you child read.

 If your child has misplaced their reading diary please let the teacher know and we will get a replacement for your child.

 In order to develop our home school reading partnership further we thought it would be helpful to let you know how we as teachers will support your child’s reading in school and how we would appreciate you supporting your child with reading at home:

 Whitehall’s fantastic reading results are not only because of what the children learn in school.
 Our pupils become successful readers with a love of books because of the support they get from home through daily opportunities to read and hear stories.
 We thank our parents, grandparents and carers for that!